Prosopometamorphopsia

-Generally, faces tend to appear distorted to a person who is affected by this condition.
-Those who suffer from this condition are able to recognise faces normally but perceive them as strangely disfigured.
+Faces tend to appear distorted to a person who is affected by prosopometamorphopsia.
+Those who suffer from this condition are able to recognize faces normally but perceive them as strangely disfigured.
 These facial hallucinations are usually described as ugly, and have prominent eyes and teeth.
 Some have described the faces as having a cartoon-like quality.
 Faces have been known to be perceived as contorted and as having displaced features.
-For example, one patient described a person's face as having a nose deviated to the side, the mouth laying at a diagonal and one eyebrow being higher than the other.
+For example, one patient described a person's face as having a nose deviated to the side, the mouth lying at a diagonal and one eyebrow being higher than the other.

 Prosopometamorphopsia may either involve perceptions of the whole face or only one side of the face (usually after right hemisphere damage).

 Causes

-The definitive cause for prosopometamorphopsia is still relatively unknown.
+The definitive cause for prosopometamorphopsia is still unknown.
 However, several potential theories have been expressed in the literature in this area.
-Generally, this condition has been associated with damage or abnormalities in various brain areas (temporal, occipital, parietal, and frontal lobes).
+This condition has been associated with damage or abnormalities in various brain areas (i.e., temporal, occipital, parietal, and frontal lobes).
 The development of prosopometamorphopsia has been recorded to be a manifestation of epilepsy in some cases.
-Hyperactivity in the core or distributed face areas (without lesions) may be connected to causation.

 Functional imaging studies in humans have identified an area in the fusiform gyrus which is selectively activated by stimulation when exposed to faces called the fusiform face area (FFA).
 Another area known to be activated by face stimuli is the superior temporal sulcus (STS).
 This region is particularly active when having to process facial expressions, especially the expressive features related to the eyes.
-Therefore, it has been suggested that the prominent eyes (which is a typical feature in the facial perceptions) in the distortions recorded is more in accordance with increased activity (which would cause an over-representation of the eyes) within the STS rather than the fusiform face area.
+Therefore, it has been suggested that the prominent eyes (which is a typical feature in the facial perceptions) in the distortions recorded is more in accordance with increased activity (which would cause an overrepresentation of the eyes) within the STS rather than the fusiform face area.

 Other studies, however, have found that stimulation of the posterior and mid-fusiform face selective regions in a patient with medication-resistant epilepsy resulted in perceptions consistent with that of facial metamorphoses (patient noted that the experimenter's face started to droop).
-This study found that the perceived distortions correlated with signal changes in the patient's FFA and not in the STS.
+This study found that the perceived distortions correlated with signal changes in the patient's FFA, and not in the STS.

 Diagnosis

 Classification

 Prosopometamorphopsia is considered a face hallucination and is included under the umbrella of complex visual hallucinations.
 Unlike other forms of hallucinations such as peduncular hallucinosis or Charles Bonnet syndrome, prosopometamorphopsia does not predominate at a particular time of day; it is a constant experience.
 However, patients with Charles Bonnet syndrome have noted descriptions of prosopometamorphopsia.
-This form of perceptual distortion along with others such as macropsia and micropsia (alteration of perceived object size) and palinopia (spatial and temporal varieties and polyopia) are classified under the category termed metamorphopsia.
+This form of perceptual distortion along with others such as macropsia and micropsia (alteration of perceived object size) and palinopsia (spatial and temporal varieties and polyopia) are classified under the category termed metamorphopsia.
 These facial distortions can occur to either hallucinated perceptions or true (non-hallucinated) perceptions.
 It is attributed to structural brain changes or functional disorders like epilepsy, migraine or eye diseases.

+There are four recognised types of prosopometamorphopsia.